 Several graduate assistantships are available through the Division of Student Affairs involving a wide range of experiences and opportunities such as the Counseling Center and Campus Recreation.
 Students from all majors are eligible to apply.
 Efforts are made to match abilities, interests, and degree programs with the assistantships.
 Most Student Affairs GAs work 20 hours/week on a nine month contract, although exceptions exist.
 For more information, contact the Office of Student Affairs by phone, 439-4210 or by email, email@example.com

 Other Administrative Offices

-The School of Graduate Studies posts graduate assistantship and tuition scholarship vacancies at the request of the contracting unit.
+The College of Graduate and Continuing Studies posts graduate assistantship and tuition scholarship vacancies at the request of the contracting unit.
 A student who wishes to be considered for an assistantship or scholarship in programs or offices outside the discipline should submit a letter of interest and a current resume directly to the office or department posting the vacancy.

 A limited number of tuition scholarships are available to qualified first-time graduate students.
 A tuition scholarship award waives the tuition and maintenance fees for in- and out-of-state recipients.
 Tuition Scholarship recipients must register for at least nine graduate hours each term and perform eight hours of service per week at an assigned location.

 Graduate assistants who resign positions during a term must notify the Graduate School immediately upon resignation and are responsible for a prorated portion of tuition and fees accrued during that term.